 “I know, I know, but what else shall I call it?” he asked.

 Joe was referring to a ritual that was ancient before Columbus landed in America.
-A few young Omahas still go through a four-day period of prayer, fasting and meditation out in the woods somewhere.
+A few young natives still go through a four-day period of prayer, fasting and meditation out in the woods somewhere.
 During that time, they look for their vision.
-When the whole thing is over, they come back with an idea of what path their life will take.
+When the thing is over, they come back with an idea of what path their life will take.

 “People have lost the feeling they should get from being associated with nature,” Joe stated.
 “Today, people think they should learn everything from books or television.
 They ignore the things they already know.”